 Mt.
-McKinley Animal Hospital is proud to have the expertise to treat your reptile, amphibian, ferret, chinchilla, hedgehog, guinea pig, rat, mouse, gerbil, hamster or any other small pet!
-Just like dogs and cats, your feathered, scaled or furry pocket pet needs ongoing veterinary care, balanced nutrition, human interaction, and appropriate management of his or her environment.
+McKinley Animal Hospital is proud to have the expertise to treat your ferret, chinchilla, hedgehog, guinea pig, rat, mouse, gerbil, hamster or any other small pet!
+Just like dogs and cats, your furry pocket pet needs ongoing veterinary care, balanced nutrition, human interaction, and appropriate management of his or her environment.
 Mt.
 McKinley Animal Hospital strives to meet the medical needs of all pets.
 Some of the veterinary care services we offer include:

 - Annual preventative-care physical examinations